Escape (Whodini album)

-Escape is the second studio album by American hip hop group Whodini, released on October 17, 1984 by Jive Records.
-The album was recorded at Battery Studios in London, where the group worked with producer Larry Smith after their management could not find them a producer.
+Escape is the second studio album by American hip-hop group Whodini, released on October 17, 1984, by Jive Records.
+The album was recorded at Battery Studios in London, where the group worked with record producer Larry Smith after their management could not find them a producer.
 Whodini member Jalil Hutchins convinced Smith, his friend, to produce the album when Smith needed money after a friend's hospitalisation.
-Although the group originally intended to record more rock-oriented material for the album, its music has a predominantly synthesizer-based backing, with a rhythm and blues influence.
+Although the group originally intended to record more rock-oriented material for the album, its music has a predominantly synthesizer-based backing, with a contemporary R&B influence.

 The album was a critical success upon release, and was praised by NME and Robert Christgau.
 It was also commercially successful, being the first hip-hop album to chart within the U.S. top 40, and was also one of the first to be certified platinum by the RIAA.